sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

-macro parameter match and there will be something after that (at least the `nonpublishable` we appended to the parameter) in `#2` and so the parameter contained `nonpublishable` and we can set the flag, else there is nothing and we don't se the flag.
+macro parameter match and there will be something after that (at least the `nonpublishable` we appended to the parameter) in `#2` and so the parameter contained `nonpublishable` and we can set the flag, else there is nothing and we don't set the flag.
 Phew!

 [=csty_testpublishability]::